-Creating your own processes is fairly simple, but it does take some time.
+Creating processes is simple, but it does take some time.
 First, make a list of all the business-related tasks you can think of.
-It should include essentially anything your business requires like paying taxes/bills, keeping track of project hours, invoicing clients and marketing.
+It should include anything your business requires like paying taxes/bills, keeping track of project hours, invoicing clients, and marketing.

-Next, go down the list one-by-one and think about how to take care of each item as efficiently as possible.
-Part of the challenge here is to create organization out of chaos.
+Next, review each item and think about ways to take care of them as efficiently as possible.
+Part of the challenge here is to create calm out of chaos.
 Some tasks, like paying bills, work more smoothly if you set aside a specific day and time to take care of them.
-Depending on when bills are due, you may have to set up some time a few days a month or even weekly.
-The strategy of just handling one here and there as they come in can cause too much disruption and ruin your creative flow.
+And with many vendors providing automatic payment, technology could further simplify the process for you.

 Other items on your list should be taken care of as needed.
-For example, keeping track of project hours is a task that should probably be marked down at that time.
-Otherwise you risk forgetting to do so and possibly missing out on some hard-earned cash.
+For example, keeping track of project hours is a task that should probably be recorded in real-time.
+Otherwise, you risk forgetting to do so and missing out on some hard-earned cash.

-The lesson here is that when you have to juggle multiple tasks, organization is essential.
+The lesson here is that when you must juggle multiple tasks, being organized is essential.

-One of the more embarrassing parts of being a freelancer is realizing you don’t have the knowledge to get something done.
+One of the more humbling aspects of being a freelancer is realizing that you don’t know how to do something.
 Both technologies and techniques are constantly evolving and can pass you by very quickly.

 But there’s no need to be embarrassed.
 A busy lifestyle sometimes means that we lose track of industry trends.
-Even if we’ve heard the buzzwords, it’s difficult to immerse yourself in everything.
-Web design in particular is a challenge because there are so many competing technologies that seem to change on a daily basis.
+Even if we’ve heard the buzzwords, it’s difficult to immerse ourselves in everything.
+Web design is a challenge because there are so many competing technologies that seem to change daily.

-That said, it’s still important to keep tabs on new technologies as well.
-The key is to home in on a few that really can help you become better at your craft.
+That being said, it’s still important to keep tabs on new technologies.
+The key is to focus on a few that can help you become better at your craft.
 Then, tackle them one at a time.

-Each of us have our own unique qualities.
+Each of us has unique qualities.
 Some of us produce fabulous design work but aren’t strong in writing code.
 Others are really on top of the financial aspects of their business but less so when it comes to marketing.
 In other words: None of us are perfect.

 For one, taking a deep dive into the specifics can help us learn as we go.
-Another way to gain strength is through helpful tools or services that take some of the pressure off of us.
+Another way to gain strength is through helpful tools or services that do some of the heavy lifting for us.

 It’s also good to know your limits.
-Realizing that you don’t have the time to do your daily work and learn about accounting practices can be a good thing.
+Realizing that you don’t have enough time to do your daily work and learn about accounting practices can be beneficial.
 It can lead to working with an accountant or financial adviser.

 Self-reliance = Freedom